The Clear Edge

 Week 1-2: Topic research (4 hours total)

-Don’t create content about what you want to talk about.
-Create content about what your ideal clients desperately need to know.
+Don’t create content about what you feel like talking about.
+Create content about what your ideal clients urgently need to understand.

 Research protocol:

-Step 1: Interview five clients or prospects.
-Ask: “What were the top three problems you faced before finding a solution?”
-Document the exact language they use.
+• Step 1: Interview five clients or prospects and ask, “What were the top three problems you faced before finding a solution?”
+Write down the exact language they use.

-Step 4: Use keyword research tools (Ahrefs, SEMrush, or free alternatives like AnswerThePublic) to find what prospects search for monthly.
+• Step 4: Use keyword research tools such as Ahrefs, SEMrush, or free options like AnswerThePublic to see what prospects are searching for each month.

-Step 5: Compile twenty topics sorted by: Search volume (how many people care), relevance to your offer (does this lead to sales), uniqueness (can you add a new perspective).
+• Step 5: Compile twenty topics and sort them by search volume (how many people care), relevance to your offer (does it lead to sales), and uniqueness (can you add a fresh angle).

 Week 3-4: Content creation (6 hours total)

-Batch-create four pieces of high-quality content.
-Not fifty mediocre posts.
-Four exceptional pieces that demonstrate undeniable expertise.
+Batch-create four high-quality pieces of content.
+Not fifty average posts, but four strong pieces that clearly show your expertise.

 Content structure that converts:

-Hook: Start with the specific painful problem your prospect faces right now.
+• Hook: Start with the specific painful problem your prospect is dealing with right now.

-Framework: Introduce your unique approach or methodology for solving it.
+• Framework: Share your approach or method for solving that problem.

-Proof: Show evidence this works (client results, data, case studies).
+• Proof: Show that it works with client results, data, or case studies.

-Implementation: Give them something they can execute today.
+• Implementation: Give them a step they can take today.

-CTA: Clear next step to work with you or get deeper help.
+CTA: Offer a clear next step to work with you or go deeper.

-Each piece should be one thousand five hundred to two thousand five hundred words (written), eight to twelve minutes (video), or twenty to thirty minutes (podcast).
-Anything shorter lacks depth to build trust.
-Anything longer loses attention.
+Each piece should be one thousand five hundred to two thousand five hundred words if written, eight to twelve minutes if video, or twenty to thirty minutes if a podcast.
+Anything shorter often lacks enough depth to build trust, and anything much longer risks losing attention.

 Week 5-8: Distribution and engagement (4 hours weekly)

-Creating content is ten percent.
-The distribution is ninety percent.
-Most creators publish and then wonder why nothing happens.
-That’s because nobody saw it.
+Creating content is ten percent of the job.
+Distribution is the other ninety percent.
+Most creators hit publish and then wonder why nothing changes, but the real issue is that almost nobody sees the content.

 Distribution protocol:

-Day 2-3: Engage with every comment within twenty-four hours.
-Quality engagement attracts more visibility, and more comments create social proof.
+• Day 2-3: Reply to every comment within twenty-four hours.
+Quality responses increase visibility and build social proof as more comments stack up.

-Day 6-7: Reach out to five to ten people who engaged meaningfully.
-Thank them personally.
-Start a relationship.
+• Day 6-7: Reach out to five to ten people who engaged in a meaningful way.
+Thank them directly and start a relationship.

-Expected result: Ten to twenty qualified leads monthly within eight to twelve weeks of consistent execution.
-Leads come from content discovery, not cold outreach.
+Expected result: Ten to twenty qualified leads per month within eight to twelve weeks of consistent execution, with leads coming from content discovery instead of cold outreach.

 If you chose paid advertising, here’s your systematic approach: